 What is forcing?
 Forcing bulbs means that we mimic the bulb’s environmental needs (such as a cold spell) by artificially creating conditions to ‘trick’ the bulb into thinking it’s time to bloom, even in the depths of winter.
 Any time you see spring bulbs blooming in pots during the winter, they have been ‘forced’.
 While many bulbs need a solid cold season, paperwhites do not, making them and amaryllis, our number one picks for great holiday blooms.

-A Note about Height or How to Prevent Flopping Over.
+A Note About Height & How to Prevent Flopping Over

 Paperwhite narcissus grows 16-24 inches in height.
-As their blooms weigh in they may start to flop over.
+As their blooms fill in, they may start to flop over.
 Tying them together with a nice ribbon is an easy fix, or if you have a garden plant support that suits you, it’s a solution.
-Otherwise, what if you could have paperwhites that grew less tall?!
-It’s now possible to do just that with one simple trick:

-Start your paperwhites as above, but when they have sprouted and started to grow 1-2 inches tall, simply pour out their water and replace it with water plus vodka or gin (inexpensive is good!).
-From now on, water with your vodka/water mixture and your paperwhites will grow just as beautifully, but they will be 1/3 to ½ less tall.
-The alcohol content should only be 5-6% in your solution or 1 part vodka or gin to 7 parts water.
+Start your paperwhites as above.
+When they have sprouted and started to grow 1-2 inches tall, replace the water with a vodka or gin solution, with 1 part alcohol to 7 parts water.
+Watering with this mix will allow your paperwhites will grow just as beautifully, but they will be 1/3 to 1/2 as tall.
 Here’s a recipe:

 Growing paperwhites is a fun family holiday activity with blooms appearing in as little as four weeks.
 Give it a try – it will soothe your gardening itch and reward everyone with cheery, bright blossoms.